-Issue Implications Sign-off Impact on Corporate Priorities The Council's budget is set in accordance with the Council's Medium Term Financial Strategy which is linked to the strategic plan and corporate priorities.
+Issue Implications Sign-off Impact on Corporate Priorities This report monitors actual activity against the revenue budget and other financial matters set by Council for the financial year.
+The budget is set in accordance with the Council's Medium Term Financial Strategy which is linked to the strategic plan and corporate priorities.
 Director of Finance & Business Improvement Risk Management This has been addressed in section 4 of the report.
+Director of Finance & Business Improvement Financial Financial implications are the focus of this report through high level budget monitoring.
+The process of budget monitoring ensures that services can react quickly to potential resource problems.
+The process ensures that the Council is not faced by corporate financial problems that may prejudice the delivery of strategic priorities.
+Director of Finance & Business Improvement

-Director of Finance & Business Improvement Financial Addressed in report.
-Director of Finance & Business Improvement Staffing None.
-Director of Finance & Business Improvement Legal The Council has a statutory obligation to maintain a Mid Kent Legal balanced budget and this monitoring process enables the committee to remain aware of issues and the process to be taken to maintain a balanced budget for the year.
-Privacy and Data Protection No specific issues arise.
+Staffing The budget for staffing represents a significant proportion of the direct spend of the council and is carefully monitored.
+Any issues in relation to employee costs will be raised in this and future monitoring reports.
+Director of Finance & Business Improvement Legal The Council has a statutory obligation to maintain a balanced budget and this monitoring process enables the committee to remain aware of issues and the process to be taken to maintain a balanced budget for the year.
+Mid Kent Legal Privacy and Data Protection No specific issues arise.
 Director of Finance & Business Improvement Equalities The budget ensures the focus of resources into areas of need as identified in the Council's strategic priorities.
+This monitoring report ensures that the budget is delivering services to meet those needs.
 Director of Finance & Business Improvement Crime and Disorder No specific issues arise.
 Director of Finance & Business Improvement Procurement No specific issues arise.
 Director of Finance & Business Improvement